aditya-wate/cross-vm-side-channel/README.md

 Northeastern University, 2015.

-The header files in cross-vm/include has been reused from a similar paper for ARM architecture(http://daim.idi.ntnu.no/masteroppgaver/009/9231/masteroppgave.pdf).
+Note: The header files in cross-vm/include has been reused from a similar paper for ARM architecture(http://daim.idi.ntnu.no/masteroppgaver/009/9231/masteroppgave.pdf).